datahac/skein_how_we_work/README.md

 Cheap.
 These tools are not well-suited for large documents or complicated spreadsheets, but broadly these are not problems we have.
 We write code and are biased toward minimal documentation and against upfront specs so we rarely write long documents.

-We use Google Sheets for our company-wide budget and forecast.
-We also often use Google Sheets to collect or analyze other data.
-We can often create an initial version of something new there using IMPORTDATA and Heroku dataclips to avoid building a custom app.

 ## Meetings

 We over-communicate with clients in-person and online to avoid having scheduled meetings.
 Every problem arises from poor communication.